 For me, however, the essential question concerns the market for your expertise.
 Why would a client hire your new firm over an established competitor?
-The answer, of course, is that you offer needed expertise at the right terms.
+The answer, of course, is that you offer needed expertise on the right terms.
 Let's review questions that will help you assess your competitive advantage.

 - Skill in client relations.
-Are you effective in understanding the complicated planning "mess" that the client faces and can you bring clarity to problem definition?
+Are you effective in understanding the complicated planning "mess" that the client faces and can you bring clarity to the problem definition?
 Are you skilled in managing interactions with team members, departments, and decision-makers?

-- Do you possess needed local knowledge and community contacts in your target market area and a solid reputation that is known to decision makers?
+- Do you possess needed local knowledge and community contacts in your target market area and a solid reputation that is known to decision-makers?

 - Are you registered as a firm that receives preferences in contract procurement for public sector work?
 There are many categories, including minority business enterprises (MBE), women business enterprises (WBE), and disadvantaged business enterprises (DBE).
 There may also be preferences for businesses owned by veterans, disabled veterans, and those with disabilities, and for local businesses of various sizes.

 - Do you enjoy a cost advantage because of lower billing rates or overhead?